Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Note: Parameter names are case sensitive and must be specified as shown.

-Enables the consumer to locate a store or determine where to purchase products offline.
+Used to locate a store or to find where to purchase products offline.

-WhereToBuy Indicates where to buy products (online or in store).
+WhereToBuy Where to buy products online or in store.

-Compare Enables the consumer to compare two or more products.
+Compare Allows the consumer to compare two or more products.

 ProductDetail Provides additional product details.